Jubatian/rrpge-spec/specs/boot.rst

 Display layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Display lists are set up to be found on the following locations:

-- Background list: Video RAM page 127; Offset 0x800.
-- Layer 0 list: Video RAM page 127; Offset 0x400.
+The display list is up as follows:

+- Double scanned mode.
+- 8 entries / line.
-- Layer 1 list: Video RAM page 127; Offset 0x000.

-The offsets are word (16 bit) offsets (as seen by the CPU).
+- Video RAM page 127; Offset 0x000 (as seen by the CPU).

-The background display list is populated the following way:
+The display list is populated the following way:

-- Each line gets the 32 bit value 0x40FF0000.
+- Entry 0 gets the value zero (reset pattern).

-The meaning of the value is as follows:

-- Global mask is 0xFF (all bit planes enabled in both 4 bit and 8 bit modes).
-- Layer 0 is disabled.
-- Layer 1 is in Colorkey mode.
-- Background pattern is color index zero.
+- Entry 1 defines a display surface.
+- Entries 2-7 are set zero so they are unused.

+Source definitions are set up as follows:

+- Source 0: 0x0014
+- Source 1: 0x4042
+- Source 2: 0x8042
+- Source 2: 0xC042

+Source 0 sets up positioned source on Video RAM bank 0 of 80 cells width.
+This is useful for non-scrolling display.

+Sources 1-3 set up 4 cell wide (16 pixels in 8 bit mode, 32 pixels in 4 bit
+mode) positioned source on Video RAM bank 1, in a manner they may be continuously accessed through display list entries, useful for small sprites.

-Each of the display lists are populated as follows:
+Entry 1 of the display list is populated as follows:

-- Line zero gets the 32 bit value 0x00000F00.
+Line 0 gets the value 0x40008000.
+Line 1 is 0x40058000.
+Subsequent lines get
-- Odd lines repeat the value of the previous line.
-- Even lines (except line zero) increment the previous line by 0x00500000.

-The first line points to the beginning of the layer's Video RAM bank.
-Further lines set up double scanning, with a relative increment of 80 Video RAM cells every second line.
-The colorkey is zero (which with the zero background pattern makes this effect invisible).
+their entry values in a similar manner, adding 0x50000 to the previous line.
+This layout produces a simple 320x200 surface in the beginning of the Video RAM (which is banked in the CPU's address space initially).

-Note that for all three display lists only the 400 visible lines are populated by the above scheme.
-All the remaining areas of the Video RAM are left zero.
+Note that only the valid lines of the display list are populated (so 200 lines), the rest of the area of the display list remains zero.

-Layer 1 is pointed to Video RAM bank 0.
-Layer 0 is pointed to Video RAM bank 1.

-This initial setup (coupled with that the first 8 Video RAM pages are banked in the processor's address space) allows for composing simple graphics directly after boot, without the need of altering the state of the Graphics Display unit.

 Palette